Aeolus1229/SkylanderPortalMaster/README.md

 ---
 Fork of https://github.com/SigmaDolphin/SkylanderEditor

-Much more cohesive and feature rich - this is for specific use cases.
+Which is much more cohesive and feature rich - this is for specific use cases.

 ## Uses
  - Simple Portal reading tool